Tokyo’s Sushi Saito Is Opening In Hong Kong, And Here’s What You Need To Know

 Joining award-winning restaurants Caprice and Lung King Heen at the Four Seasons will be none other than the legendary Sushi Saito, a cult favourite among food lovers.
-It was announced today (November 29) that the first overseas branch of the Tokyo sushi bar will be opening at the luxury hotel in April 2018, confirming longstanding rumours that chef Takashi Saito was scouting for a permanent location in Hong Kong.
+It was announced today (November 29) that a branch of the Tokyo sushi bar will be opening at the luxury hotel in March 25, 2018, confirming longstanding rumours that chef Takashi Saito was scouting for a permanent location in Hong Kong.

 The sushi bar, which will open on the 45th floor of the Four Seasons Hong Kong, is a partnership between the hotel and Global Link restaurant group—the company behind two other stellar Japanese restaurants, Ta Vie and Tenku Ryugin.
 It bodes well, given their track record.
 CEO Jimmy Wong reveals that the partnership has been at least 18 months in the making, with chef Saito’s appreciation for the Hong Kong dining scene playing a pivotal role in the choice of location for his first overseas expansion.